 Famous for its expectorant action, cardamom seed is also used to address various types of cough, conditions involving respiratory allergies, phlegmatic conditions and sore throats.
 Cardamom is also used to control various digestive problems like excessive thirst, nausea, vomiting, indigestion, and flatulence.

 Cardamon seed also has a wonderful smell and flavor.

-Licorice root stimulates the production of digestive fluids and bile, soothes ulcers, helps reduce intestinal inflammation, and supports the healthy function of the kidneys, liver and bladder—allowing one to experience a soothing, healing effect while undergoing natural colon cleansing.
+Licorice Root stimulates the production of digestive fluids and bile, soothes ulcers, helps reduce intestinal inflammation, and supports the healthy function of the kidneys, liver and bladder—allowing one to experience a soothing, healing effect while undergoing natural colon cleansing.
 Its action in soothing ulcers is unique.
-Rather than inhibit the release of acid, licorice stimulates the normal defense mechanisms that ward off ulcer formation.
-Specifically, licorice improves both the quality and quantity of the protective substances that line the intestinal tract; increases the life span of the intestinal cell; and improves blood supply to the intestinal lining.
+Rather than inhibit the release of acid, licorice root stimulates the normal defense mechanisms that ward off ulcer formation.
+Specifically, licorice root improves both the quality and quantity of the protective substances that line the intestinal tract; increases the life span of the intestinal cell; and improves blood supply to the intestinal lining.